locationtech/geogig/workshop/_sources/workshop.txt

 Push edits to clone via remote API
 ***********************************

     To pass changes from one repository, you can use the ``pull`` command as we have already seen, or you can *send* changes to a remote repository with the push command.
-Let's see how to move the latest changes in the original repository, to the clone repository.
+Let's see how to move the latest changes in the original repository to the clone repository.

-    the original repository doesn't know anything about the clone one, so you have to add a reference to it, using the ``remote add`` command.
+    The original repository doesn't know anything about the clone, so you have to add a reference to it using the ``remote add`` command.

 ::

     $ geogig remote add cloned http://localhost:8080/geoserver/geogig/opengeo:ethiopia

-You can check that the remote reference has been added, by listing all available remotes
+You can check that the remote reference has been added by listing all available remotes.

 ::

     $ geogig remote list -v
     clone http://localhost:8080/geoserver/geogig/opengeo:ethiopia (fetch)
     clone http://localhost:8080/geoserver/geogig/opengeo:ethiopia (push)